fgrehm/blog/_posts/2013-09-18-brought-to-you-by-jekyll.md

 ---

 If you came across this blog before you have probably noticed that the layout has changed a lot.
-That is thanks to [Michael Rose](http://mademistakes.com/about.html) and his awesome <a href="http://mademistakes.com/">Minimal Mistakes</a>
+This is thanks to [Michael Rose](http://mademistakes.com/about.html) and his awesome <a href="http://mademistakes.com/">Minimal Mistakes</a>
 theme for [jekyll](http://jekyllrb.com/) that recently replaced the "old school" [octopress](http://octopress.org/) theme I had in place.